zwx109473/arrow/java/memory/memory-core/src/main/java/org/apache/arrow/memory/README.md

   - `AllocationReservation` via BufferAllocator.newReservation(): Allows a short-term preallocation strategy so that a particular subsystem can ensure future memory is available to support a particular request.

 ## Memory Ownership, Reference Counts and Sharing
 Many BufferAllocators can reference the same piece of memory at the same time.
 The most common situation for this is in the case of a Broadcast Join: in this situation many downstream operators in the same Arrowbit will receive the same physical memory.
 Each of these operators will be operating within its own Allocator context.
 We therefore have multiple allocators all pointing at the same physical memory.
-It is the AllocationManager's responsibility to ensure that in this situation, that all memory is accurately accounted for from the Root's perspective and also to ensure that the memory is correctly released once all BufferAllocators have stopped using that memory.
+It is the MemoryChunkManager's responsibility to ensure that in this situation, that all memory is accurately accounted for from the Root's perspective and also to ensure that the memory is correctly released once all BufferAllocators have stopped using that memory.

 For simplicity of accounting, we treat that memory as being used by one of the BufferAllocators associated with the memory.
-When that allocator releases its claim on that memory, the memory ownership is then moved to another BufferLedger belonging to the same AllocationManager.
+When that allocator releases its claim on that memory, the memory ownership is then moved to another BufferLedger belonging to the same MemoryChunkManager.
 Note that because a ArrowBuf.release() is what actually causes memory ownership transfer to occur, we always precede with ownership transfer (even if that violates an allocator limit).
 It is the responsibility of the application owning a particular allocator to frequently confirm whether the allocator is over its memory limit (BufferAllocator.isOverLimit()) and if so, attempt to aggressively release memory to ameliorate the situation.

 All ArrowBufs (direct or sliced) related to a single BufferLedger/BufferAllocator combination share the same reference count and either all will be valid or all will be invalid.